tskarhed/doremi.studio/README.md

 - [ ] Create organizations
 - [ ] Share and play across organizations
 - [ ] Payment solution to support running costs?
 Donations?
+- [ ] Display lyrics and/or sheet music

 ---